Jeanne Leffingwell

 3rd Grade Teacher, Washington Elem, Pendleton

-What kids have to say about Jeanne Leffingwell and her projects:
+What students have to say about Jeanne Leffingwell and her projects:

 “This is the first time the bell has rang [sic] and nobody moved.”